raspberrypilearning/testing-vision/en/step_6.md

 # What's next?
-Now that you've got a tool to use your image classification models with, you can move on to creating your own model in [Project 2](#).
+Now that you've got a tool to use your image classification models with, you can move on to creating your own model in [Cats vs. Dogs](https://projects.raspberrypi.org/en/projects/retraining-model).